 Visit the ShopWithScrip website and click on the “Join a Program” button to enroll.
 The Missoula Youth Hockey enrollment code is FE4C17E21496L.
 You will need your bank account information to set up an account.
 The rebate percentage each retailer offers is the amount you will earn.
 For example, the Albertson’s rebate is 4%, so you would earn $4 toward your fundraising with a $100 purchase.

 If you have any questions regarding the program or an existing order, please contact Brooke Krininger, Scrip Coordinator.

 Solicit a sponsor for your child’s youth hockey team or sell a tournament sponsorship and you’ll earn half the amount sold.
-Team sponsorships are $300 or $600 and tournament sponsorships range from $175 to $625.
-You may also sell a Glacier Ice Rink advertisement and receive 25% of the ad’s cost (ads range from $425-$2,200).
-Sponsorships must be committed by October 26.
-See the Youth Hockey Sponsorship Opportunities form for details, or contact Laura Henning if you have an idea, but aren’t comfortable asking yourself.
+Team sponsorships are $300 or $600 and tournament sponsorships range from $175–$625.
+You may also sell a Glacier Ice Rink advertisement and receive 25% of the ad’s cost (ads range from $425–$2,200).
+Sponsorships must be committed by November 1.
+See the Youth Hockey Sponsorship Opportunities form for details, or contact Laura Henning if you have a prospective sponsor, but aren’t comfortable asking yourself.

 At $5 per hour, parents/players can work off their fundraising commitment by helping with the following youth hockey activities:

 - Scorekeeping, running the clock or manning the penalty boxes for all non-tournament games held at Glacier Ice Rink.
 Each player/parent is responsible for submitting their hours to the fundraising coordinator.

 - Helping the Equipment Coordinator or Fundraising Coordinator.

 - Serving as Coordinator for the following activities: Safe Sport, Equipment, Scrip, Jerseys or Pictures.